-As a key component of the Illinois Informatics Institute the Fab Lab has worked with several units around UIUC on grant projects, including: the Center for Digital Inclusion (iSchool), I-CHASS (NCSA), Center for Innovation in Teaching & Learning (CITL), Human-Computing Interactions (HCI, Computer Science), Art Education (FAA) and multiple units within the College of Education.
+As a key component of the Illinois Informatics the Fab Lab has worked with several units around UIUC on grant projects, including the iSchool, I-CHASS (NCSA), Center for Innovation in Teaching & Learning (CITL), U of I Extension, Human-Computing Interactions (Computer Science), Art Education (FAA) and multiple units within the College of Education.

 Project MAPLE: MAkerspaces Promoting Learning and Engagement (2017-19)